Apply for funding

 - Once registered, new users will automatically be logged in and can fill in the online application form for the relevant call for proposals.

 - The individual who creates the application will automatically be registered as the Project Leader.
 Normally, the party to the contract with NordForsk will be the institution with whom the Project Leader is affiliated, not with the Project Leader as an individual.

 - Applicants will receive an automatic confirmation of receipt via email upon submission of a grant application.

 - Applications may be opened and edited after they have been submitted, but please remember to resubmit your application by the submission deadline!
 Only fully completed, properly submitted applications will be processed.

 Only online applications submitted via the NordForsk Application Portal within the expiry of the submission deadline will be accepted.
 Attachments will only be accepted if specifically requested in the call for proposals.

 How are grant applications evaluated?

 Funding from NordForsk is awarded on the basis of external evaluation of grant proposals.
 NordForsk strives to ensure transparency in the evaluation process.
+Funding decisions will be communicated to the project leader by e-mail.
+This will include a justification for the decision.
 Funding decisions may not be appealed.

 To be eligible for funding from NordForsk the planned research cooperation must generate Nordic added value, i.e. it must enhance the value of existing research activities in the five Nordic countries, Denmark, Finland, Iceland, Norway and Sweden, as well as the autonomous areas of the Faroe Islands, Greenland and the Aaland Islands.